Texts of Repair

 Critical Thinkers

-In addition to the artists research program Ways of Repair : Loss and Damage has commissioned three critical thinkers from the arts and humanities to explore different perspectives, aesthetic explorations, knowledges and lived experiences of the climate crisis in relation to Loss and Damage.
-The commissioned Texts of Repair are intended to provide conceptual frameworks and critical links between the Loss and Damage discourse and themes already being widely explored within the arts and humanities in response to the combined climate, human rights, and environmental crisis, and the drive towards decolonization.
+In 2024 the Ways of Repair : Loss and Damage commissioned three critical thinkers from the arts and humanities to explore different perspectives, aesthetic explorations, knowledges and lived experiences of the climate crisis in relation to Loss and Damage.
+The commissioned Texts of Repair from poet and writer Alexis Pauline Gumbs, interdisciplinary scholar Dr. Farhana Sultana and writer on contemporary art global politics, and ecology T. J. Demos are intended to provide conceptual frameworks and critical links between the Loss and Damage discourse and themes already being widely explored within the arts and humanities in response to the combined climate, human rights, and environmental crisis, and the drive towards decolonization.
 Find the full bios of each critical thinker and a summary of their proposed Text of Repair below.

 See the press release here.